How to Download Facebook Reels for Free

 This isn't an accident.
 Facebook intentionally makes the technical path difficult because keeping video locked inside the platform drives engagement metrics, ad impressions, and time-on-site.
 The “Share” button exists — but it shares a link back to Facebook, not the file itself.

-Method 1: Use ReelGrab (Recommended)
+Method 1: Use ReelGrab (Recommended for Audio & Transcript)

 Step-by-Step: Download a Facebook Reel